pussinboots/vagrant-devel/README.md

 ##Contribute

 During this setup it rise the idea to launch a service where developer can search for vagrant boxes that offer a complete environment for programming language x or project x.
 So that it easy to build a project by just start the vagrant box for it with just one click or command and begin with the development.
 Please contact me pussinboots666@googlemail.com if you like this idea and maybe want to contribute on it.
+Started this development look here [vagrant-git](https://github.com/pussinboots/vagrant-git).
+It is a very simple approach but simple could be good.
+Should be easy to maintain because it start's as little development tool and i want to keep the needed maintainace low.

 ##Todo